An Agro-Ecological Incubator and Educational Programs for Beginner Farmers in Western Puerto Rico

 Napa Cabbage Infographic Winter Melon Infographic Compost infographic Edu post Tomatoes

-This table includes our expected deliverables and will serve as a mechanism to monitor their progress and completion
+This table includes our deliverables and served as a mechanism to monitor their progress and completion.

 Main Project Activities